 - Credit and Debit Cards

 Although debit and credit cards are the easiest way to deposit into an account, they do come with a few stipulations.
-Canadian banks and creditors are wary of sending large sums of money to offshore online sportsbooks.
+Canadian banks and creditors are wary of sending large sums of money to online sportsbooks.
 This means most online sportsbooks have limits on deposits through this method cap.
 Also, if your credit card is not Visa or Mastercard, you may wish to contact the sportsbook to make sure they accept it.
 Many sites will not take American Express or smaller cards.

 - Bank Transfer